-Finally, for those who love seaside and remote, exclusive coves, there are many bays and small beaches that allow for great time swimming or relaxing in the sun.
+Finally, for all those who love the sea and isolated and uncrowded coves, there are many bays and small beaches that offer unforgettable days at the beach.

 The Small island of Ortigia is a suggestive testimony of olden times, its old, small streets and characteristic buildings make this place absolutely magic.
 Do not miss the visit of Cathedral and Fontain of Aretusa, mentioned in the poems of Ovid.